CELPIP Listening · All 6 Parts

 No explanationSame mistake next timeScore stays flat

-With transcript + AI explanation
+With AI explanation in your language

 AI Feedback